 Laying our eyes on our first massive waterfall in our lives was unforgettable.
 Something so simple, such as water falling from higher elevation is a thing of beauty.
 I’d say its the small things in life, but the fall was huge!
 At over 130 feet high, you felt the mist from the falls a hundred feet away and you could hear it from much farther.
 We could do nothing more but stop and take a few selfies and take in the sights and sounds from one of two of Grecia’s beautiful waterfalls.

 If you’ve made it this far, follow me on TripAdvisor and I’ll follow back! https://www.tripadvisor.com/Profile/navigatornick_com

-As our bare feet struggled to find their way through the cold running water and sharp rocks, we were on the lookout for fauna and plant life.
-Because we arrived mid-afternoon, we didn’t have a lot of time to stop enough as we would’ve like before the sun started to go down.
+As our bare feet struggled to find their way through the cold running water, we made our way down stream.
+Now, because we arrived mid-afternoon, we didn’t have a lot of time to stop enough as we would’ve like before the sun started to go down.
 The second waterfall of Los Chorros was not that far from the first.
 A 10 minute hike up the river and around a slight bend in the rock formation had us staring straight into the base.
 The fall sounded so powerful because of the rock formations surrounding it as it echoed off the rock-wall.
 You could feel the power!